- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30025_education.rev.1451945980.png)"/>

 Withdrawal from and Readmission to the College

-A student may be administratively withdrawn from the College by the Dean of Students if the student is not fulfilling his or her academic obligations (e.g., not attending classes or completing academic work) and he or she has ignored all institutional efforts toward resolution.
+A student may be administratively withdrawn from the College by the Dean of Students if the student is not fulfilling their academic obligations (e.g., not attending classes or completing academic work) and they have ignored all institutional efforts toward resolution.
 A student who is withdrawn by the Dean of Students for this reason will receive a WA on the transcript for that semester’s courses.
 WA indicates that the student was involuntarily withdrawn from the College due to abandonment of academic responsibilities.

 Before an Administrative Withdrawal is mandated in either situation, the Dean of Students or designee will encourage the student to take a voluntary withdrawal from all courses.